AliAzaz/PracticeComposeExamples/README.md

 These both arguments are available in scaffold composable function.

 ## Side Drawer Layout Component
 Drawer sheet that's pulled from left side or from right if text orientation is RTL.
-Its looks like side navigation drawer from native API.
+Its looks like side navigation drawer in native API.
-The implementation is too simple, you can achieve drawer by setting some arguments or Scaffold or to implement using ***ModalDrawerLayout***.
+The implementation is too simple, you can achieve drawer by setting some arguments in Scaffold or to implement using ***ModalDrawerLayout***.

-***First approach using scaffold:***
+***First approach using Scaffold:***

 ```sh
 val drawerSetting = rememberDrawerState(initialValue = DrawerValue.Closed)